trinodb/trino/docs/src/main/sphinx/security/kerberos.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 At a minimum, an :file:`access-control.properties` file must contain an ``access-control.name`` property.
 All other configuration is specific for the implementation being configured.
 See :doc:`/develop/system-access-control` for details.

 .. _coordinator-troubleshooting:

 User mapping
 ------------

 After authenticating with Kerberos, the Trino server receives the user's principal which is typically similar to an email address.
 For example, when ``alice`` logs in Trino might receive ``alice@example.com``.
-By default, Trino will use the full Kerberos principal name, but this can be mapped to a shorter name using a user-mapping pattern.
-For simple mapping rules, the  ``http-server.authentication.krb5.user-mapping.pattern`` configuration property can be set to a Java regular expression, and Trino will use the value of the first matcher group.
+By default, Trino uses the full Kerberos principal name, but this can be mapped to a shorter name using a user-mapping pattern.
+For simple mapping rules, the ``http-server.authentication.krb5.user-mapping.pattern`` configuration property can be set to a Java regular expression, and Trino uses the value of the first matcher group.
 If the regular expression does not match, the authentication is denied.
 For more complex user-mapping rules, see :doc:`/security/user-mapping`.

 Troubleshooting
 ---------------

 Getting Kerberos authentication working can be challenging.
-You can independently verify some of the configuration outside of Trino, to help narrow your focus when trying to solve a problem.
+You can independently verify some of the configuration outside of Trino to help narrow your focus when trying to solve a problem.

 Kerberos verification
 ^^^^^^^^^^^^^^^^^^^^^

-Ensure that you can connect to the KDC from the Trino coordinator using :command:`telnet`.
+Ensure that you can connect to the KDC from the Trino coordinator using :command:`telnet`:

 .. code-block:: text